-A PUBLICATION OF THE NATIONAL ASSOCIATION OF PROFESSIONAL ENVIRONMENTALISTS (NAPE), P.O Box 29909 Kampala, Uganda.
+RATIONAL ABSORDATION OF REFERENCE ONFORMATION A PUBLICATION OF THE NATIONAL ASSOCIATION OF PROFESSIONAL ENVIRONMENTALISTS (NAPE), P.O Box 29909 Kampala, Uganda.
 Phone: +256-414-534453.
 Fax: +256-414-530181.
-E-mail: nape@nape.or.ug Website: www.nape.or.ug he World Bank and African Development Bank and other International Finance Institutions (IFIs) are trying to help demand, which has Uganda develop additional power generation capacity to meet the growing electricity exerted strain on the existing power generation capacity that has resulted in severe loading shedding and power-cuts, is retarding economic growth and negatively affecting natural resources use and management.
-Government's the development of a controversial Bujagali hydropower dam at the expense of alternative and better energy options has aggravated the energy crisis in the country.
+E-mail: nape@nape.or.ug Website: www.nape.or.ug he World Bank and African Development Bank and other International Finance Institutions (IFIs) are trying to help demand, which has Uganda develop additional power generation capacity to meet the growing electricity exerted strain on the existing power generation capacity that has resulted in severe loading shedding and power-cuts, which is retarding economic growth and negatively affecting natural resources use and management.
+Government's in turn the development of a controversial Bujagali hydropower dam at the expense of alternative and better fixation on enerav options has aggravated the energy crisis in the country.